ULL-ESIT-DSI-1819/dsi-1819/tema1-introduccion/practicas/p3-t1-c3-http/reto.md

-# Reto 1: Content negotiation
+# Challenge 1: Content negotiation

 One of the things that HTTP can do, is called *content negotiation*.